island-is/island.is/libs/shared/mocking/README.md

 For this to work in browsers, you need to add `mockServiceWorker.js` to your public folder by running `yarn msw init path/to/your/public/`.
 Automatically works in Node.JS.

+{% hint style="info" %}
-> Note: Should only be called in development when mocking is turned on.
+Note: Should only be called in development when mocking is turned on.
+{% endhint %}

 #### Arguments